Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **TBS**/tunnelblick/build/Release/Tunnelblick.dmg.

-Double-click it to open the disk image and, in the resulting window, double-click the Tunnelblick icon to install Tunnelblick to /Applications.
+Double-click it to open the disk image and, in the resulting window, double-click the Tunnelblick icon to install Tunnelblick.

 Good luck!